KarinaJadia/KarinaJadia/README.md

 Hello!
-This is Karina but you will not be able to see anything because I just have a bunch of really bad really tiny private repositories...
+This is me but you will not be able to see anything because I just have a bunch of really bad really tiny private repositories and I will update this probably never because I just realized I haven't made anything here and this is definitely not going to help me get a job.

-email me at karina.jadia@gmail.com
+but if you're interested in learning more, email me at karina.jadia@gmail.com